Dina Boluarte: Election

-In the 2021 presidential election she was part of the presidential ticket of Pedro Castillo, which was victorious in the run-off.

-During the campaign, Boluarte was widely viewed to position herself more moderately than Castillo, saying that she would not support overriding the Constitutional Court of Peru, but still stated "the wealthy middle class of Lima will surely cease to be a wealthy middle class.”
+In the 2021 presidential election, Boluarte was part of the presidential ticket of Pedro Castillo, which was victorious in the run-off.
+During the campaign, Boluarte was widely viewed to position herself more moderately than Castillo, saying that she would not support overriding the Constitutional Court of Peru, but still stated "the wealthy middle class of Lima will surely cease to be a wealthy middle class".
 Boluarte also said that if Castillo were to be removed from office, she would resign in support of him.
 While campaigning in Piura, Diario Correo reported on counter-terrorism police documents that alleged Boluarte was seen working beside members of MOVADEF, an alleged arm of Shining Path.

 Conflicts with Free Peru

-On 29 July 2021, she was appointed minister of Development and Social Inclusion in the government of Pedro Castillo.On 23 January 2022, during an interview with La República, Boluarte stated that she never embraced the ideology of Free Peru.
-The party's general secretary, Vladimir Cerrón, subsequently expelled Boluarte from Free Peru and posted on Twitter, "Always loyal, traitors never."
+On 29 July 2021, Boluarte was appointed minister of Development and Social Inclusion in the government of Castillo.
+On 23 January 2022, during an interview with La República, Boluarte stated that she never embraced the ideology of Free Peru.
+The party's general secretary, Vladimir Cerrón, subsequently expelled Boluarte from Free Peru and posted on Twitter, "Always loyal, traitors never".
 Cerrón also claimed that Boluarte's comment threatened party unity.
 Party members later requested her expulsion, stating Boluarte "does nothing more than create division and discredit the image" of Cerrón.

-On 25 November 2022, she resigned from her position as the minister of Development and Social Inclusion, but remained as first vice president.

-On 5 December 2022, after voting 13 in favor and 8 against, a constitutional complaint was filed by the Subcommittee on Constitutional Accusations against Boluarte, alleging that she operated a private club named the Apurímac Club (Club Departamental de Apurímac) while she was the minister of Development.
+On 25 November 2022, Boluarte resigned from her position as the minister of Development and Social Inclusion, but remained as first vice president.
+On 5 December 2022, after voting 13 in favor and 8 against, a constitutional complaint was filed by the Subcommittee on Constitutional Accusations against Boluarte, alleging that she operated a private club named the Apurímac Club (Club Departamental de Apurímac) while she was minister of Development.